The Woman Eater: Production

-The Woman Eater was the second movie by Coen and Saunders that Coulouris starred in, following 1957's The Man Without a Body.
+The Woman Eater was the second movie by Coen and Saunders that Coulouris starred in, following The Man Without a Body (1957).
 The Woman Eater was filmed at Twickenham Studios in Sussex while some scenes were shot outside the studio.

 For example, American film critic Bill Warren points out a sequence shot on the streets of London in which Moran goes 'on the prowl' for another woman to feed to the tree.
 'The scenes were actually shot at night and seem to have been filmed from concealment with Coulouris and the young woman playing his prey [Joy Webster] moving through real crowds'.

-There was also an unusual setback as production was about to begin, According to British film critic John Hamilton, 'the already tight budget was stretched to breaking-point by an accidental fire just before shooting started which reduced the original tree to cinders and left the prop department a matter of days to construct the unsatisfactory alternative'.
+There was also an unusual setback as production was about to begin, According to British film critic John Hamilton, "the already tight budget was stretched to breaking-point by an accidental fire just before shooting started which reduced the original tree to cinders and left the prop department a matter of days to construct the unsatisfactory alternative".